The newest possible model to test therapeutics and interventions for neurodegenerative diseases could be a 20-year-old baboon.

 He added: “This model could be relevant to test promising drugs, to better understand how and why the disease develops and to study the areas of the brain affected in order to determine how can we impact these pathways.”

-Daadi’s team explored the possibility of a baboon model because of primates are much more comparable to humans in terms of genetics, physiology, cognition, emotion and social behavior.
-Humans and nonhuman primates (NHP) share many similarities, including age-dependent changes in gene expression and a decline in neural and immune functions.
+Daadi said his team explored the possibility of a baboon model because of primates are much more comparable than rodents to humans in terms of not only cognition but in genetics, physiology, emotion and social behavior — all of which could help shed light on new Alzheimer’s interventions.
+Humans and nonhuman primates share many similarities, including age-dependent changes in gene expression and a decline in neural and immune functions.

 “Our next step is to investigate the neuropathologies behind this cognitive decline and perform imaging to understand what happens to the neural connections and determine where defects may be,” he said.
 “We will also look at biomarkers that can give us an idea of why this steep decline is happening.
 All this data will enable us to further characterize the baboon as a naturally-occurring model that may prove useful for testing early therapeutic interventions.”